mikimer/LoRa/README.md

 Column E - **Click**
 `=REGEXEXTRACT(H3,"\(([0-9]+)\)")`
-_This is a count of how many times users clicked the button._
+_This formula uses the contents of **Column H**, so don't be alarmed if there's an error when Column H is empty. is a count of how many times users clicked the button._

 Column F - **Sound**
 `=REGEXEXTRACT(H3,"\[([0-9]+)\]")`
-_This is a count of how many loud noises (impulses) happened._
+_This formula uses the contents of **Column H**, so don't be alarmed if there's an error when Column H is empty.
+This is a count of how many loud noises (impulses) happened._

 Column G - **Light**
 `=REGEXEXTRACT(H3,"\{([0-9]+)\}")/10`
-_This is the average light level.
+_This formula uses the contents of **Column H**, so don't be alarmed if there's an error when Column H is empty.
+This is the average light level.
 The Arduino measures this for just 1 second every 15 minutes._

 Column H - **decoded PDU in ASCII**
 `=CONCATENATE(I3:BA3)`